threewebcode/W3/language/rust/README.md

 The implementation may contain the outer attributes and inner attributes.
 The non exhaustive attribute indicates that a type may have more fields or variants added in the future.

+Rust deals with the low-level details of memory management, data representation, and concurrency.
+Cargo is the build system and package manager.
+By default, the variable is immutable.
+Every value is of a certain data type.

+A scalar type represents a single value.
+An integer is a number without fractional component.
+Compound types can group multiple values into one type.
+A tuple is a generic way of grouping together a number of types into one component type.